 Mode of attendance

-Studying on the course will give you a strong foundation in understanding the science of psychology.
-You will learn about the theories and concepts of psychology that apply to a wide range of human behavior including language acquisition, learning, personality, relationships and gain an understanding of the philosophical, historical and social issues that have influenced the study and practice of psychology.
+Studying BSc Psychology in Dubai at Bolton, UAE will give you a strong foundation in understanding the science of psychology.
+You will learn about the theories and concepts of psychology that apply to a wide range of human behavior including language acquisition, learning, personality, relationships, and gain an understanding of the philosophical, historical and social issues that have influenced the study and practice of psychology.

-The course includes an opportunity to carry out a work placement module in an approved setting and, in your second year, you may complete a period of study in the United States of America or Europe.
+The BSc Degrees, major in Psychology in Dubai includes an opportunity to carry out a work placement module in an approved setting and, in your second year, you may complete a period of study in the United States of America or Europe.

-Throughout the course you will devise, implement and write up research projects that focus on psychological phenomena.
+Throughout the Psychology degree program in UAE, you will devise, implement and write up research projects that focus on psychological phenomena.

 For January 2017 entry, 280 UCAS points from at least three A2-levels (or equivalent) in any subjects.
 You should also fulfil the additional entry requirements below (where appropriate).